paulrenenichols/alva/_docs/phases/06-storybook-tailwind-phase.md

    - Component development workflow
    - Best practices documentation

+5. **Live Component Library**
+   - Automated GitHub Pages deployment
+   - Always-updated component documentation
+   - Accessible to entire team and stakeholders
+   - Branch-based deployment strategy

-This phase establishes the foundation for efficient component development and design system implementation, enabling the team to build consistent, well-documented components with proper styling integration.
+This phase establishes the foundation for efficient component development and design system implementation, enabling the team to build consistent, well-documented components with proper styling integration and automated deployment to a live, accessible component library.